zahrabeng/mark-react-spa-demo--fetch-with-use-effect/README.md

 ## Learning Outcomes

+- Use `fetch` inside a `useEffect` hook with an `async` function definition
-- Predict when a `useEffect`'s callback will run
+- Use `fetch` inside a `useEffect` hook by chaining a `.then` callback
-- Explain the role of `useEffect` dependency array
+- Explain the significance of an empty dependency array
+- Use the `&&` short-circuit conditional rendering strategy

 ## Navigating the demo

-> 🎯 **Success criterion:** You can explain the `console.log`s that appear in the browser console
+> 🎯 **Success criterion:** You can use the `fetch` and `useEffect` recipe to load data from an API without a user needing to take action

-You'll see in the demo that `useEffect` takes two arguments:
+The demo shows `fetch` in a `useEffect` in two different styles:

+1. With promise `.then` chaining
+2. With `async`/`await`

+The most important thing to observe with #2 is that the `useEffect` callback does two things:

-1. A callback function
+1. Defines an `async` function
-2. An array

-Here's roughly how `useEffect` works:

-1. On every render of the component, it checks the values in its the dependency array
-2. If _any_ of the values in the array have changed since the last render, then `useEffect` executes its callback
+2. Executes the `async` function it just defined

+This is a slightly odd pattern but it comes down to the fact that `useEffect` can only take a non-`async` function as its callback (that's just the way it's written), so this is a way of getting around that.